Asian Rice Salad

 This recipe starts with wild rice, which is not rice at all.
 It’s an aquatic grass.
 I wrote about its origins in this post for Green Bean and Wild Rice Salad.
 Wild rice is slightly nutty and chewy, the perfect base for this cold rice salad.

-Ingredients for Asian wild rice salad
+Ingredients for Asian rice salad:

 I use equal parts water and orange juice for cooking rice to add a little citrus nuance.
 Since wild rice takes longer to cook than white and brown rice, you’ll want to get it on the stove before you prep the other ingredients.